skeldoy/bam/README.md

 # bam

-Build all modules - a small bootstrapping script for building puppet class skeletons.
+Build all modules - a small bootstrapping class for building puppet class skeletons.

 Put this folder in your /usr/local/etc/puppet/modules catalog and go anywhere and make a test.pp with the following content: